 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

-When you want to stop blowing away money and start saving more, downloading a budget app is a great way to reach your financial goals.
+When you want to stop blowing away money and start saving more, downloading a budgeting app is a great way to reach your financial goals.
 Sure, you can always balance your bank account on a piece of paper or spreadsheet.
-But good (and free!) budget apps come designed with features like bill reminders, options to categorize your spending so you know how much money goes where, and permission to collaborate with others.
+But the best budgeting apps come designed with features like bill reminders, options to categorize your spending so you know how much money goes where, and permission to collaborate with others.

 To stay up to date on the latest deals, download The Krazy Coupon Lady app so you never miss out on the latest money-saving hacks and discounts.
-Or you can text DEALS to 57299 to get our best deals sent right to your phone every day.
+Or you can text HACKS to 57299.

 - Mint (Best All-In-One Budget App)